-- Mindset shift: Marketers on an agile team think about their work differently.
+- Mindset shift: Marketers on an Agile team think about their work differently.
 They exhibit “respect, collaboration, improvement and learning cycles, pride in ownership, focus on delivering value, and the ability to adapt to change.
 This mindset is necessary to cultivate high-performing teams, who in turn deliver amazing value for their customers.”

 - Experimentation, iteration, and small releases: Rigid, long-term plans don’t fit with an Agile environment.
-Instead you should see lots of small experiments being released frequently.
+Instead, you should see lots of small experiments being released frequently.
 Then the team applies the results of those experiments to their next round of work.

-- Adherence to the Agile manifesto: At the end of the day, the values and principles of the Agile manifesto should be the final arbiter for most decisions on an Agile marketing team.
+- Commitment to the Agile manifesto: At the end of the day, the values and principles of the Agile manifesto should be the final arbiter for most decisions on an Agile marketing team.
 (We’ll go into the manifesto in more detail later in this guide.)

 - Servant leadership: Managers, directors, and other people in leadership roles act differently in an Agile marketing department.
 They’re focused on helping the team succeed, not on hitting numbers at any cost.